trungna4699/pz-cheeseria-juniors/README.md

 ## Overview

-Help us complete our Cheese shopping cart.<br />
+This is a basic website of Cheese shopping cart.<br />
-So we can start selling cheese to the delight of our customers, we will need you to implement a few more desired features.
-As you can see, there is already some code to get you started.
+We can start selling cheese to the delight of our customers with a few more desired features.
 The backend server is using NodeJS and the frontend client is using ReactJS.<br />

 Following are the features that have been added: